 Historically informed performance

-[*] If we adhere to historical conventions on performance regardless of practicability then, for example, a concert means playing privately to a small audience, if any audience at all; and, according to the Elizabeth Burwell lute tutor manuscript of c.
+[*] If we adhere to historical conventions on performance regardless of practicability then we create real difficulties.
+For example, a concert would mean playing privately to a small audience, if any audience at all; and, according to the Elizabeth Burwell lute tutor manuscript of c.
 1660–1672, lutenists “will do well to play in a wainscot room where there is no furniture[;] if you can[,] let not the company exceed the number three or four for the noise of a mouse is a hindrance to that music.”
-I can’t see lutenists rushing to do that.

-The song bryd one brere was written on a papal bull, an edict of the pope, being Pope Innocent III, dated 1199.
+The song bryd one brere was written on a papal bull, an edict of the pope.
+This particular bull is dated 1199, from Pope Innocent III.
 The music and words are written roughly, in brownish ink, and upside down compared to the bull on the front.
 The bull was about 100 years old by the time the song was written out, c.
 1290–1320 in the Priory of Saint James, near Exeter.
 It may seem extraordinary that a secular song should have been written on the back of a religious document from no less a person than the pope; more extraordinary still that it should have been written on a document already of some antiquity.
 However, this is to see both paper and papacy from a modern perspective: paper was precious, expensive, and not to be wasted; and the papacy was in dispute in England, with several clashes between King John and the pope in recent memory, as well as papal suppression of English Catholic reform movements.

 It is clear that some of the music is missing.
 The top line for the first voice is a 5 line stave; next there is a 4 line stave drawn for a second voice, but left blank, and under that we have the words to be followed by the written first voice and the unwritten second voice; next is another 4 line stave with the rest of the first voice part; then there is a large space before the rest of the words, with ample room for another 4 or 5 line stave for the unwritten second voice, which was not added.